lostkuma/IronHack16s/README.md

 * image  --A directory contains all images used in the website
 * css  --A directory contains all css files
 * js  --A directory contains all the javescript files
+	* Asterchart.js --Function to draw aster chart
+	* barGraph.js --Function to draw bar graph
+	* Gauge.js --Function to draw the gauges
 	* datasheet.js --Processed data.
 Everything is scaled to a 1 to 10 scale
-	* drawChartBI.js --Script for radar chart on basic info tab
-	* drawChartCS.js --Script for radar chart on compare stores tab
 	* main.js --Script for functions other than map
 	* map.js --Script for Google map and related functions
-	* radarChart.js --Radar chart initializing
 	* decisiontree.js --Decision tree in javascript
 	* veggies.js --Constants for monthly vegetables
 	* bootstrap.min.js --Bootstrap
 	* jquery.easing.min.js --Multiple easing option script for scrolling effect
-	* scrolling-nav.js --Scrolling effect of the page
+	* jquery.fullPage.js --For the page scrolling effect
 * data_processing --A directory with all data and data processing scripts used
 	* decisiontree.py --Python file for process decisiontree using weather data
 	* processdata.py --Python file for processing and scaling raw data